January 25, 2018 Reaching the Millennial Drinker with Product Discovery

 These stories can be told through the style and aesthetics of the label.
 Also, the packaging or the place they buy it from can influence.
 In any case, interactive, smart labels that bridge the online-offline gap carry an added competitive advantage.

 Millennials are trendsetters amongst their friends and they are attracted to new drinks, new food and technology.

 They reject traditional mass marketing techniques and alcohol brands that are not consistent with the image they want to portray.
 Thus, marketers must be clever and resourceful if they want to engage with them.

-Alcohol brands and retailers must center their efforts to meeting these young drinkers and thorough researchers in those ‘I want to know moments’, be transparent, and interact with them in novel ways that will lead them to spread the word.
+Alcohol brands and retailers must center their efforts to reaching these young drinkers.
+They also need to do thorough research in those ‘I want to know moments’, be transparent, and interact with drinkers in novel ways that will lead them to spread the word.